-- · All governors and staff will have an understanding of what bullying is and will know what the school policy is on bullying and will consistently and swiftly follow it when bullying is reported - · All pupils and parents/carers will know what the school policy is on bullying and what they can do if bullying occurs - · Pupils and parents/carers will be assured that they will be supported when bullying is reported - · Whole school initiatives (staff training, celebration assemblies etc.) and pro-active teaching strategies (PSHE [Personal, Social & Health Education] with SCARF lessons, RED etc.) will be used throughout the school to reduce the occurrence of bullying.
-All incidences of bullying behaviours are recorded in the whole school system CPOMS.
+• All governors and staff will have an understanding of what bullying is and will know what the school policy is on bullying and will consistently and swiftly follow it when bullying is reported

+• All pupils and parents/carers will know what the school policy is on bullying and what they can do if bullying occurs

+• Pupils and parents/carers will be assured that they will be supported when bullying is reported

+• Whole school initiatives (staff training, celebration assemblies etc.) and pro-active teaching strategies (PSHE [Personal, Social & Health Education] lessons, circle time, I Can Problem Solve etc.) will be used throughout the school to reduce the occurrence of bullying.
+All incidences of bullying behaviours are recorded in the whole school system - CPOMS.